 During the day, expect to see healthy hamsters sleeping; healthy gerbils may or may not be running around.
 A listless gerbil could be ill or depressed, especially if alone.
 A head tilt or lack of balance; scabs on ears, face or feet; sneezing; runny nose; watery eyes; and diarrhea are all signs of a sick animal who needs immediate attention and who could have “wet tail,” which is the slang term for a particular life-threatening disease caused by a dirty cage or stress.

-Noted for their large cheek pouches and short stubby tails, hamsters were found in Syria in 1839 and have been held captive as pets or test subjects since the 1940s.(1) In their natural habitat, they prefer to be alone and are nocturnal so bonding with humans can be a challenge since they do not like to be awakened during the day.
+In their natural habitat, hamsters prefer to be alone and are nocturnal, so bonding with humans can be a challenge since they do not like to be awakened during the day.
 But evenings and early mornings are a good time to try to make friends.
 A 2-foot-square wire-mesh cage with a solid base would be the minimum size for a home for one hamster, but keeping more than one hamster in a space that size will likely lead to a deadly fight.
 Those colorful plastic cages may be enticing, but they are difficult to clean, and hamsters may chew their way out.
 You’ll need a water bottle, nonwood-based bedding such as straw or shredded white paper, chew toys, and an exercise wheel.
 Wooden ladders and toilet paper rolls also make great toys.
 A hamster’s diet should consist of a variety of greens, fruits and seeds, some of which are available in packages formulated for hamsters or birds.
 Their teeth never stop growing, so it is imperative that these animals be provided with hard, digestible items such as dog biscuits and clean tree branches.
 Hamsters live to be between 2 and 4 years old.

 Yes, hamsters and gerbils are really cute.
 But they require proper housing, food, temperature, and exercise and prefer to be alone or with their own kind.
 They can bite and carry diseases.
 They do not make good “starter pets” for young children.
 If, after carefully considering these factors, you are sure that you want to bring these delicate creatures into your home, avoid pet shops and adopt from a shelter or rescue agency.